Last updated on September 14th, 2023

 Storage, Freezing and Reheating

 Storage.
 Leftover Sloppy Joe filling should be stored in an airtight container with a lid within two hours.
 Consume within four days.

 Freezing.
 Another great thing about this recipe – it freezes beautifully!!
 I frequently double or triple the recipe and load the extra meat into a vacuum sealed bag for a later date.
 If you don’t have a vacuum sealer, use a freezer bag with most of the air squeezed out or an airtight container.
 Consume the Sloppy Joe filling withing three months.

 Reheating.
 Allow the Sloppy Joe mixture to thaw overnight in the fridge.
 You can reheat the meat for 2-5 minutes in the microwave, stirring halfway through, or reheat over medium low heat in a saucepan for 10-15 minutes until the mixture is heated through.

 What to Serve with Sloppy Joes from Scratch

 - ¼ cup celery, diced

 - 4 hamburger buns

-Add the onions, celery and bell peppers to the skillet.
-Sautee the vegetables for an additional 8-10 minutes until they are tender.
+- Add the onions, celery and bell peppers to the skillet.
+Sauté the vegetables for an additional 8-10 minutes until they are tender.

-In a small bowl, combine the ketchup, Worcestershire and mustard.
+- To the skillet, add ketchup, Worcestershire and mustard.
 Pour the sauce over the ground beef.
 Stir until combined and heated through.
 Season with salt and pepper.